Letdown2491/waypoint-gtk/README.md

 - **Btrfs Only**: Currently only supports Btrfs filesystems.
 Non-Btrfs fallback is a potential future enhancement.
 - **Read-Only Snapshots**: Snapshots are created as read-only for safety (by design).
-- **Void Linux Focused**: Designed specifically for Void Linux and XBPS package manager.
-May work on other distros with Btrfs but would require code updates due to XBPS and runit integrations.
+- **Void Linux Focused**: Designed specifically for Void Linux.
+May work on other distros with Btrfs but would require code updates due to runit integration.
 - **System Reboot Required**: Rollback requires a reboot to boot into the restored snapshot.
 - **No File-Level Restore**: Currently restores entire snapshots, not individual files (you can manually browse and copy files).